SmailNaimi/restaurant-revenue-predictor/README.md

 - **Port Conflicts**: Ensure port 5000 is not being used by another service.
 - **Data Format Errors**: Make sure all input fields are properly filled and are in the expected format.

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## 📞 Contact

-For further queries, please refer to the [Team](http://localhost:5000/Team) page or reach out via the contact form on the site.
-You can also find us on GitHub or LinkedIn using the links provided on the Team page. 🤝
+For further queries, please contact me at [Link](https://www.linkedin.com/in/ismail-naimi-3a0a082b4/). 🤝